 Based on the analysis in Exhibit 58 in the HNA, Newberg is not meeting its needed density for the overall average density of 7.4 dwelling units per gross acre, as the capacity (3,331 dwelling units) divided by unconstrained buildable acres (568 acres) is equal to 5.8.
 Newberg is meeting its needed densities in the Low, Medium, and High Density Residential plan designations, as the future densities in these plan designations are consistent with the historical gross densities shown in Exhibit 48 of the HNA.
 The special area plans for the Northwest Newberg Specific Plan and Springbrook District were developed in 1993 and 2008, respectively.
-The expected densities in these areas, 4.9 dwelling units per gross acre in the Springbrook District, are below the overall average density of 7.4 dwelling units per gross acre in the springbrook District.
-The Springbrook District's planned density has the greatest impact on overall average densities in Newberg's housing capacity.
+The expected densities in these areas, 4.9 dwelling units per gross acre in the Northwest Newberg Specific Plan and about 5.2 dwelling units per gross acre in the Springbrook District, are below the overall average density of 7.4 dwelling units per gross acre for the entire city.
+The Springbrook District's planned density has the greatest impact on overall average densities in Newberg, as expected housing in the Springbrook District accounts for about 40% of Newberg's housing capacity.